 A bald eagle landed on James Paxton before he pitched against the Twins

 Anyone that's seen Alfred Hitchcock's "The Birds" or James Nguyen's "Birdemic," knows that our friendly feathered friends can sometimes turn fowl.
-James Paxton learned that up close and personal before Thursday's 4-2 loss against the Twins.
+James Paxton learned that up close and personal before a 4-2 loss against the Twins on April 5.

 With a bald eagle out on the field for the Twins' home opener, it seemingly mistook the Big Maple for either a) an actual tree, b) his owner or c) was trained to give the Twins an edge before Paxton took the mound.

 You have to give the lanky left-hander some serious props -- he barely moved as the eagle landed upon him.